Dynamics of a Galaxy at z > 10 Explored by JWST Integral Field Spectroscopy: Hints of Rotating Disk Suggesting Weak

 \section{Summary}

 In this paper we investigate the dynamics of GN-z11, a luminous galaxy at $z=10.60$.
 We carefully analyze the public deep integral field spectroscopy (IFS) data taken with JWST NIRSpec IFU and exploit the spatial and spectral resolution to determine the dynamical properties of GN-z11.
-Our findings are summarized below: \begin{itemize} \item We carefully investigate the \ciii$\lambda\lambda1907,1909$ emission that traces ionized gas.
-The half-light radius of the \ciii\ emitting gas disk is only $294\pm45$ pc but spatially extended significantly beyond the PSF in contrast with the GN-z11's compact UV-continuum morphology. \item The spatially extended \ciii\ emission of GN-z11 shows a velocity gradient, red- and blue-shifted components in the NE and SW directions, respectively, which cannot be explained by the variation of [\ciii$\lambda$1907/\ciii$\lambda$1909 line ratios.
-We perform forward modeling with GalPak$^\mathrm{3D}$, including the effects of PSF smearing and line blending, and find that the best-fit model is a nearly edge-on disk with a rotation velocity of $v_\mathrm{rot}$=$376_{-151}^{+110}$ km s$^{-1}$, a velocity dispersion of $\sigma_v=113_{-48}^{+24}$ km s$^{-1}$.
-Both the observed kinematic ratio $\Delta v_\mathrm{obs}/2\sigma_\mathrm{med}=1.50$ and the intrinsic $v_\mathrm{rot}/\sigma_v=3.3_{-1.5}^{+1.7}$ would indicate a rotation-dominated disk. \item The rotation velocity and velocity dispersion of GN-z11 is comparable to $4<z<9$ galaxies previously reported by ground-based sub-millimeter observations and JWST, but possibly larger than those with similar stellar mass of $10^9~\msun$.
+Our findings are summarized below: \begin{itemize} \item We investigate the \ciii$\lambda\lambda1907,1909$ emission that traces ionized gas.
+The half-light radius of the \ciii\ emitting gas disk is only $221 \pm 42$ pc but spatially extended significantly beyond the PSF.
+The morphology of \ciii\ may be explained by an extended disk or galactic outflows. \item The spatially extended \ciii\ emission of GN-z11 shows a velocity gradient, red- and blue-shifted components in the north and south directions, respectively, which cannot be explained by the variation of [\ciii$\lambda$1907/\ciii$\lambda$1909 line ratios.
+We perform forward modeling with GalPak$^\mathrm{3D}$, including the effects of PSF smearing and line blending, and find that the best-fit rotating disk model has a rotation velocity of $v_\mathrm{rot}=257^{+138}_{-117}$ km s$^{-1}$ and a velocity dispersion of $\sigma_v=91^{+18}_{-32}$ km s$^{-1}$.
+Both the observed kinematic ratio $\Delta v_\mathrm{obs}/2\sigma_\mathrm{med}=1.50$ and the intrinsic $v_\mathrm{rot}/\sigma_v=2.83^{+1.82}_{-1.41}$ would indicate a rotation-dominated disk.
+The rotation velocity and velocity dispersion of GN-z11 is comparable to $4<z<9$ galaxies previously reported by ground-based sub-millimeter observations and JWST, but possibly larger than those with similar stellar mass of $10^9~\msun$.